photoshoot location ideas

 We can use glow sticks and sparklers to make light trails.
 We can use white light and UV light (blacklight) flashlights and other battery-powered portable lighting to briefly illuminate the scene while allowing the colors from the glow sticks and sparklers to show… OH! and, the Milky Way as a background too.
 If anyone is game, we could use fluorescent and/or glow in the dark body paints and black light.
 Finally, this would be a good place to experiment with colored powders and strobe lights.
 Who thinks this would be cool?

 There are so many cool backgrounds to shoot against day or night, including the Milky Way.
-There are the Artist, Ghosts of the Last Supper and Ghost Rider sculptures, an old abandoned truck, numerous abandoned buildings, Lady Desert: Venus of Nevada cinder block sculpture, Tribute to Shorty Harris statue, Sit Here! a giant ceramic tile covered sofa, an old caboose, an old water/fuel tank, an abandoned, stripped car, and more.
+There are the Artist, Ghosts of the Last Supper and Ghost Rider sculptures, an old abandoned truck (the truck has been moved from this spot to a less photogenic spot, but will still work), numerous abandoned buildings, Lady Desert: Venus of Nevada cinder block sculpture, Tribute to Shorty Harris statue, Sit Here! a giant ceramic tile covered sofa, an old caboose, an old water/fuel tank, an abandoned, stripped car, and more.

 Sit Here! would make for a very cool boudoir or implied nude shoot.